Solid biomass boilers emissions

 - Dust emission reward coefficient (for pellet and wood burning stoves, and fireplaces, the equations is slightly more complex).

 Regarding the first two arguments, the manufacturer itself has addressed the problem, resolving it with appropriate changes to the boiler’s design and engineering.

 As you can see, point 4 is strongly influenced by the chosen emission treatment system.
 For this choice there are two regimes:

 - For plants with powers <500kW: the generator must be certified on the test according to class V limits (EN 303-5:2012);

 - For plants with powers > 500kW > 1MW: the emissions must be certified according to class V limits (EN 303-5:2012), to be performed on site by an accredited body.

-Do you want to learn more about: "Multi-cyclone for solid biomass boilers"?
+Do you want to learn more about: "Class V certification for biomass heat generators"?

 For this reason this customer requested Tecnosida® to develop a dust treatment and suppression system that would bring their products within the above mentioned limits.

 Tecnosida® accepted the request and offered to develop a project in partnership with the customer, in order to design and produce a dedicated solution for the boiler that the customer intended to certify.

 - Assessment of the technical situation and initial analytical verification;